Radiation Health Effects

 - The rate at which the body metabolizes and eliminates the radionuclide following ingestion or inhalation.

-- Where the radionuclideradionuclideRadioactive forms of elements are called radionuclides.
-Radium-226, Cesium-137, and Strontium-90 are examples of radionuclides. concentrates in the body and how long it stays there.
+- Where the radionuclide concentrates in the body and how long it stays there.

-Pregnant women and children are especially sensitive to radiation exposure.
+Children and fetuses are especially sensitive to radiation exposure.
 The cells in children and fetuses divide rapidly, providing more opportunity for radiation to disrupt the process and cause cell damage.
-EPA accounts for these differences in sensitivity due to age and sex when revising radiation protection standards.
+EPA considers differences in sensitivity due to age and sex when revising radiation protection standards.